“I feel so overwhelmed! I have no idea how I’m going to get everything done that’s on my plate right now!” Sound familiar?

 The mile-long to-do list can feel like it’s all too much.
 For many women, the weight of it all causes anxiety or even depression, mental health conditions that are often made worse when dealing with stress.

 But you’re not alone in thinking there’s just way too much to do and not enough time to do it.
+Maintaining your mental health can be a real struggle in these times of overwhelm and stress.

 But, what’s the solution?